hwayne/learntla/content/tla/sets.md

 {{% ans double %}}
 `IsDoubleSubset(S1, S2) == {x * 2 : x \in S1} \subseteq S2`.
-If you wanted to check both ways (doubles of S2 are in S1), you could write two expressions with `\\/`.
 {{% /ans %}}
 {{%/q %}}